MP CM's son pressurised cops to lodge case against Sajjan Verma, alleges Cong leader

-Indore (Madhya Pradesh) [India], July 3 (ANI): After Madhya Pradesh police filed a case against former minister and Congress MLA Sajjan Singh Verma and a few others for inaugurating a bridge in Chief Minister Shivraj Singh Chouhan's Budhni constituency, the party's Madhya Pradesh Committee State Secretary Rajesh Chouksey alleged that Shivraj's son Kartikeya Chauhan pressurised the local police to lodge a case against Verma for obstructing government work and damaging public property.
+Indore (Madhya Pradesh) [India], July 3 (ANI): A few days after Madhya Pradesh police filed a case against former minister and Congress MLA Sajjan Singh Verma and a few others for inaugurating a bridge in Chief Minister Shivraj Singh Chouhan's Budhni constituency, the party's Madhya Pradesh Committee State Secretary Rajesh Chouksey alleged that Shivraj's son Kartikeya Chauhan pressurised the local police to lodge a case against Verma for obstructing government work and damaging public property.

 Speaking to ANI, Madhya Pradesh Congress Committee State Secretary Rajesh Chouksey said, "Sajjan Verma was going from Nasrullaganj to Nemawar as soon as he got the news of the killing of five people in Nemawar While on his way, a newly constructed bridge built in Budhni Vidhan Sabha area which was to be inaugurated by the Chief Minister, was commissioned by Verma on the demand of the public.
 Under pressure from Chief Minister Shivraj Singh's son Kartikeya Chauhan, the local police registered a case against Sajjan Verma for obstructing the government's work and damaging public property.
 The Congress which is protesting across the state, demands the withdrawal of the case against Sajjan Verma."